-A: The Death Notification Service is a free online notification service that allows a member of the public to notify participating banks, building society and institutions’ related brands, of the death of a family member, friend or care home resident.
+A: The Death Notification Service is a free online notification service that allows a member of the public to notify participating organisations, of the death of a family member, friend or care home resident.

 You may be able to use the Tell Us Once service to report a death to most government organisations in one go.

-A: Individuals should contact that institution directly to register the person’s death, as they would do currently.
-A full list of participating firms is available on the homepage of the Death Notification Service for customers to check membership.
-Going forward, we would hope to see this service extended to other banks and building societies.
+A: Individuals should contact that organisation directly to register the person’s death, as they would do currently.
+Going forward, we would hope to see this service extended to other financial institutions as well as other industry sectors.

-If they are not dealing with the broader estate, or are not entitled to any funds in the accounts, but are helping by informing of the death only, they will be sent correspondence to confirm the notification has been received.
+If they are not dealing with the broader estate, or are not entitled to any funds in the accounts, but are helping by informing of the death only, they will be sent correspondence to confirm the notification has been received*.
 We do ask, where known, if the notifier is aware of who is dealing with the estate, then their details are recorded so they can be contacted directly and advised on next steps* Email confirmation that the notification has been received by the Death Notification will only be sent to the notifier if they have created an account.

 A: To use the service the notifier will need the following details of the person who died: